link-society/flowg/docs/cli.md

   flowg serve [flags]

 Flags:
       --auth-dir string          Path to the auth database directory (default "./data/auth") --config-dir string        Path to the config directory (default "./data/config") -h, --help                     help for serve
-      --http-bind string       Address to bind the HTTP server to (default ":5080") --http-tls               Enable TLS for the HTTP server --http-tls-cert string   Path to the certificate file for the HTTPS server --http-tls-key string    Path to the certificate key file for the HTTPS server --log-dir string         Path to the log database directory (default "./data/logs") --syslog-bind string     Address to bind the Syslog server to (default ":5514") --verbose                Enable verbose logging
+      --http-bind string         Address to bind the HTTP server to (default ":5080") --http-tls                 Enable TLS for the HTTP server --http-tls-cert string     Path to the certificate file for the HTTPS server --http-tls-key string      Path to the certificate key file for the HTTPS server --log-dir string           Path to the log database directory (default "./data/logs") --syslog-bind string       Address to bind the Syslog server to (default ":5514") --syslog-proto string      Protocol to use for the Syslog server (one of "tcp" or "udp") (default "udp") --syslog-tls               Enable TLS for the Syslog server (requires protocol to be "tcp") --syslog-tls-auth          Require clients to authenticate against the Syslog server with a client certificate --syslog-tls-cert string   Path to the certificate file for the Syslog server --syslog-tls-key string    Path to the certificate key file for the Syslog server --verbose                  Enable verbose logging
 ```

 ## 2. `flowg admin`